 Single or Dual Streaming PC

 The next thing you want to think about is if you want to stream with a single or dual PC setup.
 First, you should know that the latter is not necessarily the most common thing in the world.
-Most gamers play and stream from one PC that probably has multiple screens connected to it.
+Most gamers play and stream from one streaming PC build that probably has multiple screens connected to it.

 That's not necessarily because using a single streaming PC specs is better, but the resources and expertise to set everything up may be way too intimidating for some people.

-If you go for a single gaming and dedicated streaming PC, you get a more convenient setup, more forgiving hardware requirements, and you are less likely to be susceptible to screen tearing challenges, so long as your build specs are up to the task.
+If you go for a single gaming and best streaming PC, you get a more convenient setup, more forgiving hardware requirements, and you are less likely to be susceptible to screen tearing challenges, so long as your build specs are up to the task.

 That last one allows you to maintain your viewer count exceptionally well in that event of an unfortunate event.
 When people see a stream go offline with no warning, they may stick around for a couple of minutes before they leave.
 If you aren’t back up and running quickly, you may have some serious trouble.

-Best Dedicated Streaming PC
+Best Streaming PC You'll Love